Paul van Somer I: Life and career

+Collections and analysis

 Van Somer's achievement is described in the gallery notes at the Royal Collection as follows: "Like Daniel Mytens, who had settled in London from the Netherlands by 1618 and was Van Somer’s neighbour in St Martin’s Lane, Van Somer brought a new grandeur, fluency and naturalism to British court portraiture."
-Opinion of van Somer's work has, however, been divided: Horace Walpole thought one of Somers's portraits as fine as a Van Dyck, and Booth Tarkington, in his psychological study King James in Faded Paint suggested that "Paulus van Somer had gifts and one of them was for the perception of character"; on the other hand, art critic Sir John Rothenstein condemned van Somer's work as dull and heavy.
+Opinion of van Somer's work has, however, been divided: Horace Walpole thought one of his portraits as fine as a Van Dyck, and Booth Tarkington, in his psychological study King James in Faded Paint suggested that "Paulus van Somer had gifts and one of them was for the perception of character"; on the other hand, art critic Sir John Rothenstein condemned van Somer's work as dull and heavy.

 Copies of van Somer's royal portraits were often commissioned, particularly as James disliked sitting for painters, to be sent as gifts overseas.
 Many variants also exist in printed form.
-Van Somer is said to have introduced regalia into royal portraiture, for example that of the Order of the garter.
-The ambassador in Brussels, William Trumbull sent measurements for portraits to Van Somer.
+Van Somer is said to have introduced regalia into royal portraiture, for example that of the Order of the Garter.
+The ambassador in Brussels, William Trumbull, sent measurements for portraits to Van Somer.
 He replied in December 1618, via Edward Norgate, that the suggested sizes were too narrow.
 A standard full length portrait of usual proportions would cost £30 or £25.